 Ashwem beach is also a great place for thinking and laying off stress.
 It’s like an oasis for the people in Goa looking for some serenity.
 A small number of hotels also surround the area.
 Arossiam beach is akin to Ashwem beach for its peace and tranquillity.
 It has an underrated image in Goa tourist places.
 The beach is famous for sight-seeing in Goa.
 Mesmerising landscapes and a clean ecosystem adds stars to the beauty of Arossim beach.

 2. Calangute Beach

 One of the best and most famous beach in Goa is the Calangute beach.
 It is the ‘Queen of Beaches’ in Goa.
-Your things to do in Goa list must not miss this popular attraction.places to visit in June in India.
+Your things to do in Goa list must not miss this popular attraction in Goa.
 The beach is said to have been discovered back in the 60s by some hippies hanging around.
 It is so popular that even the Goa tourism agency uses it as a face for their advertisements.

 Four beaches Calangute, Candolim, Baga, and Anjuna form part of the stretch of beaches that extends from just outside Panaji city to Fort Aguada.
 Calangute Beach extends up to 4 miles, lying between Baga and Candolim beach.
 The wide beach has soft sand, but the sea is said to be rough.
 Calangute is the largest beach in North Goa.